Fox-ML-infrastructure/FoxML_Core/README.md

 **Pricing:**

-**Commercial licenses typically start in the low five figures annually, depending on team size and deployment scope.**
+**Commercial licenses start at $120,000/year per desk/team, depending on team size and deployment scope.**

 For detailed pricing information, please contact the maintainer: